DWCarrot/RPGItems-reloaded-wiki/Concept:-Trigger.md

   Triggers when player pickup RPGItem from offhand slot in inventory
 * `TICK`
   Triggers every tick for RPGItem player holds/equips

+Extensions may add new triggers to RPGItems, you can consult their document for detail.
+Unknown trigger on item will be ignored and removed with a warning.

 ## Extension Development: Add Triggers